toggledbits/node-red-contrib-ezlo/README.md

 At the input, if a message has no payload, the current online/offline state will be reported at the output.
 If the message has a payload with the key `method` defined, the node will send the payload to the hub as an API request; the optional `params` key can be included to include any required parameters as defined by the Ezlo API.
 It is thus possible to run pretty much any API action.
 The result of the action will be presented at the output in the following form:

         {
             "request": { ...repeats the request input... }
             "result": { ...contains the result from the hub }
             "error": { ...contains error info from the hub }
         }

     The `result` key will contain an object that contains the body of the hub's response to the action, if it succeeded.
 If it failed, the `result` key will not be present, and the `error` key will be present with the `message`, `code` and `reason` given by the hub.

 ## Issues

-Please report issues on the [Github repository for the project](https://github.com/toggledbits/node-red-contrib-ezlo/issues).
+Please report issues or questions on the [Github repository for the project](https://github.com/toggledbits/node-red-contrib-ezlo/issues).
 Since this is my first effort for Node-Red, I'm interested in any feedback any of you may have, particular experienced NR node developers.

+You can also find me in the [Node-Red forum](https://discourse.nodered.org/) as [@toggledbits](https://discourse.nodered.org/u/toggledbits/summary), and I'm happy to answer questions there, but if you're reporting a bug, please do so at Github issues (linked above) to help keep me organized.

 **Known Issue:** To iterate what was stated above, the selection of items and devices isn't yet as smooth as I want it to be (and the way I want it to work may be beyond the limits of what the Node-Red API will allow).
 To get the device and item fields to populate, it may be necessary to choose the hub on the node first, the click "Done" to exit the edit of the unfinished node, then go back into the node, at which point the lists should populate.
 On the very first node added or when a new hub is added, it may even be necessary to "Deploy" before going back to edit to get the menus to fill.

+**Known Issue:** Ezlo hubs on recent firmware issue an error (bad parameters) when you attempt to change the house mode to the current mode (i.e. set it to what it already is).
+This is a logged error only and produces no other output (i.e. nothing at the node's output), so it's benign.
+Just be aware of it if you see it in the logs.

+**Known Issue:** Some versions of Ezlo firmware will refuse to open connections after a hub reboot for a couple of minutes.
+They do recover, but it's a firmware issue and there's nothing I can do about it.

 ## Donations Fuel This Project!